Kazakhstan country brief

 Like Australia, Kazakhstan had nuclear weapons tested in its territory (home to the infamous Semipalatinsk Test Site), and takes an active approach to nuclear disarmament and non-proliferation.
 Kazakhstan is a party to the Nuclear Non-Proliferation Treaty (NPT), the Comprehensive Test Ban Treaty (CTBT) and the Central Asian Nuclear Weapon Free Zone (CANWFZ).
 Kazakhstan ratified the International Convention on the suppression of Acts of Nuclear Terrorism and is an active partner nation in the Global Initiative to Combat Nuclear Terrorism.
-In 2015, Kazakhstan was formally recognised by the Australia Group as adhering to the Australia Group’s guidelines, intended to counter the spread of technologies and materials used for chemical and biological weapons.
+In 2015, Kazakhstan was formally recognised by the Australia Group as adhering to the Australia Group's guidelines, intended to counter the spread of technologies and materials used for chemical and biological weapons.
 During its role as Security Council member, Kazakhstan advocated strongly for nuclear non-proliferation.

-Kazakhstan’s economy performed strongly from 2001 to 2007, powered by booming energy and mineral exports, and facilitated by economic reform, foreign investment and (mostly) good harvests.
+Kazakhstan's economy performed strongly from 2001 to 2007, powered by booming energy and mineral exports, and facilitated by economic reform, foreign investment and (mostly) good harvests.
 According to the International Monetary Fund (IMF), Kazakhstan sustained an average annual GDP growth of 9.7 per cent per annum from 2001 to 2007.
 However, this solid growth slowed during the Global Financial Crisis to only 1.2 per cent in 2009.
 A strong recovery saw the IMF report growth of 7.5 per cent in 2011, 5.1 per cent in 2012 and 5 per cent in 2013.
-Largely as a result of low oil prices and external pressures caused by the economic situation in Russia and the devaluation of the Russian rouble, growth declined to 2 per cent in the final quarter of 2015 .
-Kazakhstan’s nominal GDP per capita of US$11,438 for 2014, still far exceeds that of its Central Asian neighbours and is comparable to Russia’s.
+Largely as a result of low oil prices and external pressures caused by the economic situation in Russia and the devaluation of the Russian rouble, growth declined to 2 per cent in the final quarter of 2015.
+Kazakhstan's nominal GDP per capita of US$10,450 for 2019, still far exceeds that of its Central Asian neighbours and is comparable to Russia's.

 For historical and geographic reasons, including its natural resources, Kazakhstan's economy is closely tied to that of Russia, which remains its largest import partner.
 Russia continues to lease some 6,000 sq. km of Kazakh territory around the Baikonur Cosmodrome space facility, where Sputnik I was launched in 1957.
 The cosmodrome is in active use and its lease has been extended to 2050.
 Kazakhstan, however, is also becoming closely integrated with China, which became its largest export partner in 2011.
 Together with Russia, Belarus, Armenia and Kyrgyzstan, Kazakhstan is also a member of the Eurasian Economic Union, a customs union intended to facilitate greater economic integration in the region.